 Nathan Blake Lynn is an American musician, writer and folklorist from Paducah, KY.
-Along with being a founding member of the bands Bawn In The Mash and the Wheelhouse Rousters, he has recorded 4 solo albums and is a supporting musician in the Solid Rockit Boosters and legendary dobro player Jack Martin's band Good Company.
+Along with being a founding member of the bands Bawn In The Mash and the Wheelhouse Rousters, he has recorded 4 solo albums.
+He is also a supporting musician in the Solid Rockit Boosters and legendary dobro player Jack Martin's band Good Company.
 An honorable Kentucky Colonel and standing board member of the Kentucky Oral History Commission, Lynn's songs highlight his love American roots music.

 Nathan has performed in churches, bars, street corners and festivals throughout the United States.
 He spent many years working as a transporter, traveling in a white Freightliner across the country and also had the fortune of performing upon numerous excursion boats on the Ohio, Tennessee and Cumberland Rivers, including the Delta Queen.

 In 2013 he donated all proceeds from his self produced album, "New Songs From Old Western Kentucky," to WKMS Radio out of Murray, KY.
 Also in 2013 he was featured along with friends J.D.
 Wilkes and Josh Coffey in the WKMS documentary "Kentucky Dam: Power for the People," which won the 2013 National Sigma Delta Chi Award Winner given by the Society of Professional Journalists.
 In 2014 he was featured in the WKMS documentary "Irvin S. Cobb: Back Home" as well as, J.D.
 Wilkes book, "Barn Dances and Jamborees Across Kentucky."
 The same year, Nathan and Coffey were part the backing band along Layne Hendrickson, and J.D.
 Wilkes, for Charlie Stampers, Appalshop release, "Glory To The Meeting House."